Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** LangChain Basics
 **💬 Quote of the Day:** "I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones." — Albert Einstein

+## 📅 2025-07-02
+**🧠 Learning Topic:** Docker for ML
+**💬 Quote of the Day:** "However rare true love may be, it is less so than true friendship." — François de La Rochefoucauld